 Strategies.
 Persons who have filled out the forms incorrectly should be asked to complete the questionnaires in the appropriate manner.
 If an item is missing or incomplete, the interviewer should ask the participant if he/she noticed the item and meant to leave it blank or simply overlooked it.
 If the participant declines to provide the information when it is brought to their attention, the interviewer should accept the participant's refusal without comment.
 There are two major strategies for reviewing the HRQL forms: a) The participant is present during the review.
 In this case, the reviewer should explain the purpose of this step by saying "I will need to quickly review your questionnaire to make sure that all of the marks are in the right place for our coders, and in case you had any questions about any of the items or responses." and b) while the participant is busy with other ACT activities during the visit.
 In this case, if any comments or questions are noted by the participant on the HRQL form, or if an item is left unanswered, the reviewer should discuss this with the participant before he/she leaves the site.
-The reviewer should offer " (greeting) I am supposed to quickly review all of the questionnaires as they are handed in to make sure that all of the marks are in the right place for our coders, and in case there were any questions about any of the items or responses.
+The reviewer should offer " (greeting) I am supposed to quickly review all of the questionnaires as they are handed in to make sure that all of the marks are in the right place for our coders, and or the marks are in the right place for our coders, and or the marks are in the right place for our coders, and in case there were any questions about any of the items or responses.
 I noticed that you ".